Dera Ghazi Khan District: Administration

-Dera Ghazi Khan Tehsil

-Dera Ghazi Khan Tehsil, an administrative subdivision of the district.
-The city of Dera Ghazi Khan is itself administratively subdivided into seven Union Councils.

 History

+The region around Dera Ghazi Khan was inhabited by Mallian people in late antiquity.
+Then it was part of the wider Multan region.
+Buddhist artifacts dating to the 1st to 3rd centuries CE have been found in Dillu Roy in Kot Chhutta tehsil.

-The city was founded at the close of the 15th century and named after Nawab Ghazi Khan Mirani, son of Nawab Haji Khan Mirani, a Baloch chieftain, who had declared independence from the Langah Sultanate's Sultans of Multan.
+The town of Dera Ghazi Khan was founded at the close of the 15th century and named after Nawab Ghazi Khan Mirani, son of Nawab Haji Khan Mirani, the city was founded when Shah Hussain of the Langah Sultanate of Multan invited the Baloch people to settle the region.
 Together with two other Deras i.e. settlements, Dera Ismail Khan and Dera Fateh Khan, it gave its name to Derajat.
 Derajat eventually came into the possession of the British after the Sikh War in 1849 and was divided into two districts: Dera Ghazi Khan and Dera Ismail Khan.
+Dera Ghazi Khan district was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.
 After the independence, many of the city's Hindu residents settled in Derawal Nagar colony of Delhi, India.
 The district of Rajanpur was later carved out of the Dera Ghazi Khan district.

-Based on the surveys of 2004–2005, Dera Ghazi Khan district is considered one of the twenty poorest districts of Pakistan with about 51% of its population living under the poverty line.
+Based on the surveys of 2004–2005, Dera Ghazi Khan district is considered one of the 20 poorest districts of Pakistan with about 51% of its population living under the poverty line.

 Demographics

-At the time of the 2017 census the district had a population of 2,872,631, of which 1,451,327 were males and 1,421,127 females.
-Rural population is 2,326,410 while the urban population is 546,221.
-The literacy rate was 46.67%.
+As of the 2023 census, residual Dera Ghazi Khan district has 292,658 households and a population of 2,348,245.
+The district has a sex ratio of 100.71 males to 100 females and a literacy rate of 43.98%: 47.78% for males and 35.64% for females.
+797,634 (34.06% of the surveyed population) are under 10 years of age.
+649,290 (27.65%) live in urban areas.

 Religion

-As per the 2017 census, the vast majority of the population was Muslim and made up nearly the entire population with 99.89%.
+As per the 2023 census, the vast majority of the population was Muslim and made up nearly the entire population with 99.62%.
+Christians made up the largest minority (0.30%), followed by Ahmadis (0.07%) with Hindus and Sikhs making up the rest.

 Languages

-At the time of the 2017 Census of Pakistan, the distribution of the population of Dera Ghazi Khan District by first language was as follows: